mblayman/mattlayman.com/content/blog/2017-02-28-open-graph-twitter-plugins.md

 <meta name="twitter:image"
   content="http://www.mattlayman.com/2017/og.png" />
 <meta name="twitter:title"
-  content="Open Graph, Twitter cards, and plugins...
+  content="Open Graph, X cards, and plugins...
 Oh My!" />
 <meta name="twitter:description"
   content="Social media is a huge part of how people share news with each
            other on the internet.
-This post looks into how to make your content appear richer on sites like Facebook and Twitter." />
+This post looks into how to make your content appear richer on sites like Facebook and X." />
 ```

 Like its Open Graph brethren,
-Twitter card meta tags are placed
+X card meta tags are placed
 in the `head` section.
 You can see immediately
 there is a striking similarity
-between Open Graph and Twitter cards
+between Open Graph and X cards
 when you have content
 like a blog post.
 The only noticable differences are
-the absence of a `url` for Twitter cards
+the absence of a `url` for X cards
 and a `twitter:site` property
 in its place.